martencassel/binaryrepo/README.md

   https://api.binaryrepo.local/api/repository
 ```

-If you have a docker hub account, use these credentials,
+If you have a docker hub account, use define using credentials,

 ```bash
 curl --header "Content-Type: application/json" \